OctopusDeploy/People/Everyone.md

 # Everyone

+Octopus was founded by Paul Stovell in 2011.
+At that time the culture of Octopus was the result of Paul himself.
+As Octopus steadily grew adding new people to the mix, we've tried to foster those same cultural principles, even though we've struggled at times to articulate exactly what Octopus culture means.
+After years we've recognised the following principles which guide the Octopus culture:

+- [The Australian cultural idiom of mateship](https://en.wikipedia.org/wiki/Mateship) where people have a will to win, dedication to duty, honour, compassion and honesty, mateship and teamwork, loyalty, and physical and moral courage.
+- [Servant leadership](https://en.wikipedia.org/wiki/Servant_leadership) where the leader shares power, puts the needs of others first, and helps people develop and perform as highly as possible.
+- [Building effective teams](https://rework.withgoogle.com/blog/five-keys-to-a-successful-google-team/) where people take risks without feeling insecure or embarrassed, allowing innovation to come from anyone.
+- [Work life harmony](https://medium.com/@katemccready/work-life-balance-vs-work-life-harmony-ea23ba05e279) where people use the privilege of flexibility to discover their most productive and rewarding ways to contribute to the success of Octopus. _(is there a better reference?)_
+- [Decision making through building consensus](https://en.wikipedia.org/wiki/Consensus_decision-making) where people agree to support a decision in the best interest of Octopus as a whole.

 The culture at Octopus is the sum result of its people and the way they interact.
+If we want to maintain and strengthen the culture of Octopus, by extension every person at Octopus must embody these cultural norms.

-These are the defining characteristics of all Octopus people: all of the other roles build on these.
+These are the defining characteristics of all Octopus people: all of the other roles and specialities build on these.

-- Work life harmony
-- Mateship
-- Servant leadership
-- Consensus
-- Trust/Phsycological safety

-### I am a humble, team oriented person
+## I am a humble, net positive, team oriented person

-- Other team members genuinely want me on their team.
+- Other people genuinely enjoy working with me.
 - I happily take responsibility for what I produce.
 - I avoid going dark and I know when to call out for help.
-- I communicate professionally and clearly, and am effective at reaching consensus with other people.
+- I help other people when it's within my power to do so.
-- I am well aware of all processes of the team and diligently follow them, encouraging others to do the same.
+- I am well aware of all processes of my team and diligently follow them, encouraging others to do the same.
 - Even when I disagree with something I continue to work enthusiastically, learning from the others in the team.
 - Every venture has mundane tasks and I work happily and diligently through them.
-- My contributions to team discussions are net-positive, informative, and helpful.

-### I use the privilege of flexibility wisely to find my own work life harmony

-- I am a self-managing team member, I make and keep my commitments using the privilege of flexibility wisely.
-- I treat flexibility as a privilege and a useful tool.

-What aspects of my life are having the most positive/negative affect on my work?
-What aspects of my work are having the most postitive/negative affect on my life?
-Can I improve an area of my life by shifting something with my work?
-Can I improve an area of my work by shifting something in my life?
-What changes could I make to life and work so that each supports me better in living to my fullest potential?

-### I am recognised by my desire to learn and my motivation to improve
+- I am recognised by my desire to learn and my motivation to improve.

-- I take my personal growth seriously and realise it is valuable to both myself and to Octopus.
-- I reach out to my peers and mentors to develop my personal growth plan.

-### Trust
+## I exercise servant leadership regardless of my role

+- I put the needs of other people before my own.
+- I help other people perform at their best.
+- I readily praise people publicly, and deal with the awkward stuff privately.
+- I prefer other people are recognised for their accomplishments.

+## I play my part in building effective teams

+- I am confident to take risks, ask questions, and offer new ideas.
 - The people around me feel confident to take risks, ask questions, or offer new ideas.
-- I am confident to take risks, ask questions, and offer new ideas.
+- I am dependable.
+My team can count on me to do high quality work on time.
+- I help clarify the goals, roles, and execution plans for our teams.
+- I help my team understand the meaning and impact of the work we are doing so we all feel engaged.

+## I use the privilege of flexibility wisely to find my own work life harmony

+- I treat flexibility as a privilege and a helfpul tool, instead of treating it as a right and something to be exploited.
+- I am a self-managing team member.
+I make and keep my commitments using the privilege of flexibility wisely.
+- I communicate proactively when I can't keep commitments I've made, and help find an amicable solution.
+- I recognise I can't do everything and still do a good job.
+I make wise choices about where to invest my time, and where to bow out and let others invest theirs.

+## I am effective consensus builder

+- My contributions to discussions are net-positive, informative, and helpful.
-- I am an effective communicator...
+- I communicate professionally and clearly, and am effective at reaching consensus with other people.
+- I accelerate the decision making process by identifying potential solutions and building a case for them, rather than merely identifying problems.
+- I approach decision making with an open mind regardless of my preferences or experiences.
+- I trust the decision made by consensus will be in the best interest of Octopus as a whole, and happily commit myself to its success.